-No Date Category Description and cause of breach Possible effect of breach and wider implications Reaction of relevant parties to the breach Reported/Not reported (with justification if not reported) and dates Colour Rating Outcome of report and/or investigations Outstanding actions Comments 11 Apr 2023 A refund to which a member was entitled was paid after the deadline stated in the LGPS Regulations 2013 (as amended).
+Number 11 Date Apr 23 Category Administration - Refunds Description and cause A refund to which a member was entitled was paid after the deadline stated in the LGPS Regulations 2013 (as amended).
 Under Regulation 18 (1) of the LGPS Regulations 2013 (as amended) when a member with less than 2 years qualifying service ceases active membership of the Fund they are entitled to receive a refund of contributions.
-Under 18(5) the administering authority must make the refund when the person requests payment or on the expiry of 5 years from the date active membership ceased if no request for payment has been received. they are entitled to.
+Under 18(5) the administering authority must make the refund when the person requests payment or on the expiry of 5 years from the date active membership ceased if no request for payment has been received.
+Possible effect and wider implications Member does not receive monies they are entitled to.
 Possibly causing financial hardship however the amounts due are relatively small.
 The impact to the Fund is insignificant.
-Under Regulation 18 (1) of the LGPS Regulations 2013 (as amended) when a member with less than 2 years qualifying service ceases active membership of the Fund they are entitled to receive a refund of contributions.
-Under 18(5) the administering authority must make the refund when the person requests payment or on the expiry of 5 years from the date active membership ceased if no request for payment has been received. member requested a transfer quote which was provided on 15.6.2017.
+Reaction Under Regulation 18 (1) of the LGPS Regulations 2013 (as amended) when a member with less than 2 years qualifying service ceases active membership of the Fund they are entitled to receive a refund of contributions.
+Under 18(5) the administering authority must make the refund when the person requests payment or on the expiry of 5 years from the date active membership ceased if no request for payment has been received.
+Reported / Not reported Not Reported.
+A letter explaining the member's rights to a refund was sent out on 16.5.2017.
+No response was received from the member until 8.6.2017 when the member requested a transfer quote which was provided on 15.6.2017.
 The member decided not to proceed with the transfer.
-No further correspondence was received from the The cause is the difficulty in tracing members.
+No further correspondence was received from the member until 3.3.2023 when another transfer request was received which they were no longer entitled to.
+A refund form was then issued as that was the only option available to the member.
+Colour rating Outcome of report / investigation The cause is the difficulty in tracing members.
 An amendment to the regulations is planned which will take away the requirement to make payment within 5 years of active membership in the Fund ceasing.
 Pension Dashboard requirements may assist members in keeping check on their pension entitlements.
-This is an issue across all LGPS funds.
+The admin Team have been told that as soon as they receive a refund claim form for a frozen refund they must act immediately.
+Outstanding actions Comments This is an issue across all LGPS funds.
 The LGA are pushing for the regulations to be changed to eliminate the 5 year payment deadline.
 It is difficult to trace members if they do not provide us with up to date address information.
-It would take considerable resources to try to trace address details and issue more reminders for outstanding cases .
+It would take considerable resources to try to trace address details and issue more reminders for outstanding cases.
 LGA advice is to wait for the regulatory change to be put into place.